sympy/sympy/doc/src/guides/custom-functions.md

 (custom-functions-function-subclass)=
 ## Creating a Custom Function

-The basic way to create a custom function is to subclass {class}`~.Function`.
+The first step to creating a custom function is to subclass {class}`~.Function`.
 The name of the subclass will be the name of the function.
 Different methods should then be defined on this subclass, depending on what functionality you want to provide.

 As a motivating example for this document, let's create a custom function class representing the [versine